Shakajiub/Eosos/README.md

 # Eosos
 Tower Defense Roguelike game (what) made with SDL2 for 7DRL 2018 ([itch.io link](https://shakajiub.itch.io/eosos)!).
 Status: refactoring and cleaning up the code for a post-jam release with more content.
 For a stable game version, download the source from the `Releases` tab.
+The current master branch makefile is not guaranteed to work for anyone at this time.

 ---